An easy vegan Mushroom Barley Soup recipe with kale! It's so nourishing and satisfying. This simple meal is great for lunch or dinner on chilly days.

 - Salt/pepper to taste

-- In a stockpot over medium-high heat, saute onion, carrot, and mushroom with salt for 7-8 minutes.
-(I use 3 Tbsp. veggie broth/water for no-oil saute method.)
+- In a stockpot over medium-high heat, sauté onion for 7-8 minutes.
+(I use 3 Tbsp. veggie broth/water for no-oil sauté method, adding more as needed.)

 - Meanwhile, mince garlic.